Output-Feedback System Level Synthesis via Dynamic Programming: Introduction

 \section{Introduction}

-In modern applications of linear control, especially for large-scale systems, the full state of a system is often unknown or too expensive to acquire within a reasonable amount of time.
+In classical control theory, transfer functions and controllers are constructed to minimize a variety of cost functions, primarily functions of the state and input \cite{doyle1992feedback} \cite{zhou1996robust}.
+These celebrated techniques have been proven useful for state-feedback small-scale systems.
+However, in modern applications of linear control, especially for large-scale systems, the full state of a system is often unknown or too expensive to acquire within a reasonable amount of time.
 As a result, we rely on partial observations of the state to control the system in an output-feedback fashion.
 Not only does such a proxied information structure make output-feedback control difficult, but it also hinders one in incorporating additional system level constraints.
-To address these challenges, system level synthesis (SLS) \cite{anderson2019system, wang2019system} derives its system level parameterization of output-feedback controllers.
-Leveraging the parameterization, SLS formulates the output-feedback control problems as convex optimizations, which facilitate constraint enforcement.
+To address these challenges, system level synthesis (SLS) \cite{anderson2019system, wang2019system} derives its system level parameterization of output-feedback controllers as a convex optimization problem that maintains system-level constraint enforcement.
+This formulation can be used to solve the linear-quadratic Gaussian problem and optimization under the $\Hcal_2$ norm as shown in \cite{anderson2019system}.
+With SLS, we can solve these traditional control problems with added system-level constraints, which is not possible with the Youla or Input-Output parameterizations \cite{furieri2019input} \cite{sabau2014youla} \cite{youla1976modern2}.

-Although convex optimizations are in general tractable, it is still slow to solve the SLS problems for output-feedback settings.
+Although convex optimization problems are in general tractable, it is still slow to solve the SLS problems for output-feedback settings.
 Existing work proposes to accelerate the SLS computation by exploiting the structure of underlying systems, and an early work \cite{wang2018separable} has established that an SLS problem can be solved by ADMM in theory if the problem is partially separable -- for both the constraints and the objective.
 In practice, most work primarily focuses on state-feedback settings \cite{anderson2017structured,matni2017scalable,amo-alonso2020distributed,amo-alonsosubeffective} since the state-feedback SLS constraints are column-wise separable and we only need to ensure the objective is also column-wise separable.
 Output-feedback SLS is much more complicated as its constraints consist of both column-wise and row-wise separable parts, which require the objective to be both column-wise and row-wise separable for ADMM to work.
 As a consequence, we end up relying on the solver to deal with general non-separable output-feedback problems.

 Some recent work provides an alternative approach to the SLS computation. \cite{tseng2020system} shows that a state-feedback SLS problem can be reformulated as a discrete-time control problem, which admits efficient computation via dynamic programming (DP).
 This approach could potentially be applied to output-feedback SLS as long as we could address the following discrepancy between the state-feedback and output-feedback SLS.
 First, the state-feedback SLS system response comprises only two transfer matrices, which are then conveniently set as the state and the control in \cite{tseng2020system}, while the output-feedback version has four matrices to handle.
 Also, the system dynamics matrices are multiplied at the left in state-feedback constraints, while the output-feedback formulation have both left and right matrix multiplications in its constraints.
 Further, we have only one initial condition in the state-feedback SLS while the initial condition has a much more complicated structure in the output-feedback setting.